 Embassy Suites hotels are located in 33 states and the District of Columbia in the United States and two hotels are located in Canada.
-One hotel is under Embassy Suites hotels range in size between 102 and 413 suites.
+One hotel is under construction in each of the following countries: Thailand, Colombia and Mexico.
+Embassy Suites hotels range in size between 102 and 413 suites.
 Each guest suite has a separate living room and dining/work area, with a television, refrigerator and wet bar, as well as a traditional bedroom where most feature a remote-controlled television.
 Most Embassy Suites hotels are built around a landscaped lobby.
 All hotels offer free breakfast and complimentary evening cocktails (where local law allows).